ibexa/documentation-user/docs/creating_content_basic.md

 !!! caution "Draft and autosave limitation"

-    Saving drafts and autosave are available only if you create a new Content item while viewing any other content.
+    Saving drafts and autosave are not available if you create a new Content item in a **Browse content** window, or when you create a new User.

 ### Editing Rich Text Fields